tpierrain/CQRS/LabInstructions.md

 # CQRS lab instructions

-The objective of this lab is to add the cancel a reservation feature.
+The objective of this lab is to add the cancel a reservation feature __following an Outside-in TDD approach__.

+Note: __What is Outside-In TDD?__ Also called the double-loop (or London school of TDD), the Outside-In TDD starts from the outside, considering the system as a black box and makes us write one failing acceptance test first, then many underlying unit tests (Red-Green_Refactor) to make this acceptance test Green, before we Refactor it and continue with another black box acceptance test (ad lib).

+The huge advantage of this Outside-In TDD is that we will end with the exact expected result at the end for our (black box- system (since we wrote acceptance tests to define its behaviours).
+Thus, we follow a minimal (and YAGNI) approach to deliver our app/service/whatever...

 ## Step1: Add a failing acceptance test (Make it fail)